Cinco de Mayo: History and facts about the celebration of Latin culture

 Here are five facts about this holiday and how it is celebrated.

-1. It began because of a loan default
+It began because of a famous battle

-2. It's a bigger party in the U.S. than in Mexico
+It's a bigger party in the U.S. than in Mexico

-3. The world's largest Cinco de Mayo event is in California
+The world's largest events were in California

-4. Cinco de Mayo is honored with Chihuahua beauty pageants
+It's honored with Chihuahua races and beauty pageants

 "This festival is known for its Chihuahuas," Alberto Esparza, an official representative for the city government-sponsored event, told Life's Little Mysteries.
 "We have a Chihuahua parade, as well as Chihuahua races and pageants."

-The race consists of 150 purebred Chihuahuas and takes place on a tiny track set up especially to accommodate the small breed.
+The race has consisted of 150 purebred Chihuahuas and takes place on a tiny track set up especially to accommodate the small breed.
 After the race winners are announced, the "king and queen coronation" takes center stage.
 The king and queen Chihuahuas are judged based on who is the best dressed, has the best temperament and is the most fashionable.
 The winners receive a medal and royal cape.

-5. The Battle of Puebla is reenacted
+The Battle of Puebla is re-enacted annually

-Those representing the French soldiers carry knapsacks with wine bottles sticking out of them, and women dressed in long skirts and flowery hats represent the soldaderas, or "female fighters" that cooked and cared for the Mexican army.
+Those representing the French soldiers wear knapsacks with wine bottles sticking out of them, and some dress in the elaborate blue-and-red zouave uniform associated French infantry in this period.
+In addition, women dress in long skirts and flowery hats represent the soldaderas, or "female fighters" that cooked and cared for the Mexican army.